Skip to content

 Many professionals would like to provide their expertise in the classroom, but do not want to step away from their full-time positions.
 School districts should be allowed to hire part-time teachers to teach specific subjects in their fields of expertise in order to help fill teacher shortages.

 The state has made good progress in recent years to reintroduce students to technical education and the skilled trades through hands-on learning, but more must be done.
 Too many students still do not have an opportunity to explore technical education or receive hands-on training in our schools, despite the desperate need for these vanishing skillsets from our workforce.
-School districts should continue working to bring these important classes back to expose all students to these broad career options.
+School districts should continue working to bring back these important opportunities to expose all students to these broad career options, whether that be in a classroom or at an employer in the community.

 To view all the bills WMC is registered on, please click here.